-Try: Hydrating toners, like Mizon’s Snail Repair Intensive Toner, which moisturises and heals skin, adding hydration back into the skin from your first layer of skincare.
+Try: Hydrating toners, like Mizon’s Snail Repair Intensive Toner, which moisturises and soothes skin, adding hydration back into the skin from your first layer of skincare.

 Not sure Snail Mucin is right for you?
 Check out d’Alba Piedmont No Sebum Balancing Toner which is great for anti aging and controlling sebum production here.